In-Season Hockey Training

 You aren’t what you can do.
 You only are what you can effectively recover from.

-If your recovery from games, practices, and training is sub-optimal then all of your characteristics can begin to decay regardless of your training strategy.
+If your recovery from games, practices, and training is sub-optimal, then all of your characteristics can begin to decay regardless of your training strategy.
 A fatigue-debt is a fatigue-debt no matter which way you spin it… and debts of fatigue gone unpaid will result in overtraining and eventual burnout.
+In the same vein, if you aren’t eating a diet specifically for hockey athletes, then all of your characteristics can begin to decay as well (again, regardless of training strategy).

+Recovery and diet always need to be in place, they are the foundation for which all things hockey performance rely on.
 Emphasizing recovery means that you are prioritizing hockey performance because you will be entering each game and practice as your best self rather than an overtrained version of you.

-Knowing this, if all is where it should be regarding nutrition and recovery (which it should be if you’re serious about hockey) these research-based decay rates that I listed above are incredibly accurate.
+Knowing this, if all is where it should be regarding nutrition and recovery (which it should be if you’re serious about hockey), these research-based decay rates that I listed above are incredibly accurate.

 The Top 10 In-Season Hockey Training Tips You Can Use Right Away